-UNFCCC United Nations Framework Convention on Climate Change UNISDR United Nations International Strategy for Disaster Reduction
+UNFCCC United Nations Framework Convention on Climate Change

+UNISDR United Nations International Strategy for Disaster Reduction

-List of Figures
+1.2 List of Figures

-Figure 1: Occurrence of hydro-meteorological hazards, 1987-2006 Source: Centre for Research on the Epidemiology of Disasters (CRED) - Annual Disasters Statistical Review 2006, Brussels, May 2007 13 Figure 2: Growth in flood exposure in low - income countries (1980-2010).
-Source: GAR, 2011 13 Figure 3: An integrated framing of development planning, climate change adaptation and disaster risk reduction, using a human development lens 25 Figure 4: Details of legal / institutional framework for disaster management in India as per the DM Act (Source: Report No 5 of 2013, Comptroller and Auditor General of India) 33 Figure 5: Climate impacts: a compound effect combining direct impacts, indirect impacts and pre-existing vulnerabilities.
-Source: da Silva et al (2012) 47
+Figure 1: Occurrence of Hydro-Meteorological Hazards, (1987-2006).
+13 Source: Centre for Research on the Epidemiology of Disasters (CRED) - Annual Disasters Statistical Review 2006, Brussels, May 2007 Figure 2: Growth in Flood Exposure in low-income Countries (1980- 13 2010).
+Source: GAR, 2011 Figure 3: An Integrated Framing of Development Planning, Climate Change 25 Adaptation, and Disaster Risk Reduction by using a Human Development Lens Figure 4: Details of Legal or Institutional Framework for Disaster 33 Management in India as per the DM Act Source: Report No.5 of 2013, Comptroller and Auditor General of India Figure 5: Climate impacts: a Compound Effect of Direct Impact, Indirect 47 Impact, and Pre-Existing Vulnerability.
+Source: da Silva et al 2012

-1. Introduction
+2. Introduction

-The starting point for this paper is to explore whether policies, plans and capacities which address climate change adaptation, disaster risk reduction and poverty alleviation and vulnerability reduction can be integrated using a human development framework.
+The objective of this paper is to explore whether policies, plans, and capacities which address Climate Change Adaptation (CCA), Disaster Risk Reduction (DRR), and poverty alleviation and vulnerability reduction can be integrated using a Human Development (HD) framework.

-A number of attempts to enable this have been initiated in the last few years via multiple UNDP Human Development Reports, the UN-ISDR Global Assessment of Risk (2009, 2011), the UNU-IHDP and UNEP Inclusive Wealth Report (2012).
-There is however, a significant gap between the policy and development discourse of these reports and the operational requirements of national development policies, programmes and outcomes.
-There is also a paucity of Indian development practitioners who can integrate human development concerns with poverty and vulnerability reduction, disaster risk reduction and climate adaptation initiatives.
+A number of attempts to enable this have been initiated in the last few years via multiple UNDP Human Development Reports (HDR), the UN-ISDR Global Assessment of Risk (2009, 2011), the UNU-IHDP, and UNEP Inclusive Wealth Report (2012).
+There is however, a significant gap between the policy and development discourse of these reports and the operational requirements of national development policies, programmes, and outcomes.
+There is also a paucity of Indian development practitioners who can integrate HD concerns with poverty and vulnerability reduction, DRR, and climate adaptation initiatives.

-The working paper captures key linkages between disaster risk reduction (DRR) and climate adaptation, when viewed from a human development lens, spanning various sectors and levels of governance in India to lay out a framework for policy makers and practitioners to consider.
+The paper captures key linkages between DRR and climate adaptation, when viewed from a HD lens, spanning various sectors and levels of governance in India to lay out a framework for policy makers and practitioners.

-The paper argues that it is possible and necessary, given India's policy position on sustainable development, to recast national and State-level planning in climate change adaptation and DRR by emphasising a human development focus.
+The paper argues that it is possible and necessary, given India's policy position on sustainable development, to recast national and state level planning in CCA and DRR by emphasising a HD focus.
 This should ensure that DRR and climate adaptation responses are equitable and sensitive to the needs of the poor and vulnerable.
-A human development perspective encompasses equity and sustainability as core pillars and provides a framework within which we can enable equitable, people-centred, participatory and sustainable responses to climate change (CC) and disaster risks that are also productive and efficient strategies for development.
-For instance, the Human Development Report of 2011 cites two key policy directions in response to likely impacts of climate change on people, focusing on 'equitable and adaptive disaster responses' and 'innovative social protection'.i
+A HD perspective encompasses equity and sustainability as core pillars and provides a framework within which it enables equitable, people-centred, participatory, and sustainable responses to CC and disaster risks that are also productive and efficient strategies for development.
+For instance, The HDR of 2011 cites two key policy directions in response to likely impacts of CC on people, focussing on 'equitable and adaptive disaster responses' and 'innovative social protection'.i

-Based on the discussions in joint UNDP-IIHS meetings, a trio of concepts - risk, vulnerability and resilience - emerged as possible sites where responses to climate change and disaster risk reduction may be integrated with a human development approach.
-The working paper explores using these concepts of risk, vulnerability and resilience as conceptual bases to build an integrated framework, which can begin to inform policy-making in India.
+Discussions in the joint UNDP-IIHS meetings led to the emergence of three concepts-risk, vulnerability, and resilience as possible sites where responses to CC and DRR may be integrated with a HD approach.
+The paper explores using these concepts as bases to build an integrated framework, which can begin to inform policy-making.